Flank/flank-dashboard/metrics/web/docs/features/supported_database_version/01_supported_database_version.md

 # Motivation
 > What problem is this project solving?

-Notify the users about the application update is in progress or the application version is not compatible with the database version.
+Notify the users about the application update is in progress, or the application version is not compatible with the database version.

 # Goals